- Academic Affairs

 ARTICLE II - SCOPE OF THE CODE

-This Code prohibits unlawful discrimination by the University, or by those using University facilities, with respect to employment, student placement services, promotion, or the award of academic or economic benefits on the basis of race, color, creed, sex, sexual orientation, gender identity or expression, marital status, age, ancestry or national origin, physical or mental handicap, or the exercise of rights secured by the First Amendment of the United States Constitution.
+This Code prohibits unlawful discrimination by the University, or by those using University facilities, with respect to employment, student placement services, promotion, or the award of academic or economic benefits on the basis of race, color, religion, age, ancestry or national origin, sex, sexual orientation, gender identity or expression, physical or mental disability, marital status and protected veteran's status or the exercise of rights secured by the First Amendment of the United States Constitution.
 The Code does not apply to potential students or potential employees and does not apply to business relations between the University and other individuals or organizations.

 Nothing in this Code shall be construed to prohibit adoption of requirements of cleanliness, neatness, uniforms, or other prescribed standards when uniformly applied for admittance to any facility for participation in clinical education or clinical activities, or when a standard is required in the interest of public relations or to avoid danger to the health, welfare or safety of any individual, including students, employees, or the public.